smithy-security/smithy/docs/designs/policy-enricher.md

 * Upload and manage a set of rules in some DSL
 * Build policies in a user friendly way
 * Have a set of example default policies available for testing
-* Have Dracon apply the rules to the findings of a pipelinerun
+* Have Smithy apply the rules to the findings of a pipelinerun
 * Get enriched results with information of which policies passed and which failed
 * Control which policies apply to which pipeline